lighthouse-search/guard/README.md

 # Why
 Before Guard, when I built apps, I had a Node.JS script handle [Subrequest authentication](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-subrequest-authentication/) requests from NGINX.
 As I deployed more apps, IF statements enforcing authentication policy became more complex, new authentication protocols needed to get integrated per-project, login pages needed new code and designs to support different projects - all of this creates potential security gaps and is overall a pain.
 I built Guard to streamline this process and make it available for everyone.
-Also I'm concerned how a handful of companies like Microsoft, Google and Okta/Auth0 control large portions of the internet's authentication, including authentication to sensntive dashboards.
+Also I'm concerned how a handful of companies like Microsoft, Google and Okta/Auth0 control large portions of the internet's authentication, including authentication to sensitive dashboards.
 If any of those services were breached, or used for [surveillance](https://www.theguardian.com/world/2013/jun/06/us-tech-giants-nsa-data), the internet's independence would be severely undermined.

 Guard's core mission is being able to:
 - Run anywhere, including with or without a database.